Your home is at risk if you do not keep up repayments on a mortgage or other loan secured on it.

 If you’re looking to switch mortgage provider, comparing remortgage deals with MoneySuperMarket is a good place to start.

-All you need to do is provide us with a few details about yourself, your home and your current deal, and we’ll show you what’s out there.
+All you need to do is provide us with a few details about yourself, your home, and your current deal.
+We’ll show you what’s out there.

 Your home may be repossessed if you do not keep up repayments on your mortgage.

 If your mortgage is very small and you want to retain flexibility, including the possibility of paying it off early, it could make sense to stick with your current mortgage provider.
 It may be worth it, even if it means paying its standard variable rate (SVR).

 This is because the higher interest rate will have less of an impact on your monthly repayments.
 Also, standard variable-rate mortgages do not come with tie-ins, meaning you are free to redeem it at any time, penalty-free.